margo/specification/SECURITY.md

 # Security Policy

-Margo takes the security of its code seriously.
+Margo takes the security of its specification and code seriously.
 If you think you have found a security vulnerability, please read the next section and follow the instructions to report your finding.